ZAHON/rilix-ui/core/src/utilities/set-style/README.md

 ## Usage

 The `setStyle` utility is a powerful tool for dynamically applying CSS styles to any HTML element and easily reverting them to their original state.
 It instantly applies the given styles and returns a function that, when called, precisely removes those applied styles, restoring any overwritten originals.
+This function is designed for client-side use only.

 ```tsx
 import { component$, useSignal, useTask$ } from '@builder.io/qwik';